Two-pot retirement system

 You will not be able to withdraw from your retirement component.

-The rules that currently apply when you resign will continue to apply to your vested component.
-For example, if you are a member of a pension or provident fund, you will be able to access 100% of your investment when you resign, subject to specific fund rules.
+The rules that applied on resignation before the two-pot system was implemented will continue to apply to your vested component.
+For example, if you are a member of a pension or provident fund, you can still access 100% of the vested component of your investment when you resign, subject to specific fund rules.
 These withdrawals are taxed according to the retirement fund withdrawal tax table.

 If you transfer your investment to another retirement fund provider, all existing components in your investment (and their rights) will be retained upon transfer.

-You will also be allowed to transfer between components within the same investment as follows:
+You are also allowed to transfer between components within the same investment as follows:

 • Transfer from your vested component to your retirement component